 Mumps (mumps).
 Causes, symptoms, treatment and prevention.
-Acute mumps Purulent mumps mcb 10
+Acute mumps Purulent mumps ICD 10

-ICD-10 was introduced into healthcare practice throughout the Russian Federation in 1999 by order of the Ministry of Health of Russia dated 05/27/97.
+ICD-10 was introduced into healthcare practice throughout the Russian Federation in 1999 by order of the Russian Ministry of Health dated May 27, 1997.
 No. 170

 Processing and translation of changes © mkb-10.com

-Inflammation of the parotid gland.
-In acute nonspecific parotitis, the causative agents of the disease are various microorganisms.
-Chronic nonspecific mumps is often the outcome of acute mumps.
+Inflammation of the parotid salivary gland.
+In acute nonspecific mumps, the causative agents of the disease are various microorganisms.
+Chronic nonspecific parotitis often results from acute mumps.

-The main tasks of laser therapy are to eliminate inflammation in the gland, improve its metabolism and microcirculatory hemodynamics, and optimize excretory activity.
+Main tasks laser therapy is to eliminate inflammatory phenomena in the gland, improve its metabolism and microcirculatory hemodynamics, and optimize excretory activity.

-The plan of therapeutic measures includes direct irradiation of the projection zone of the gland and areas of additional exposure, including: receptor zones located in the zygomatic and buccal regions of the face, exposure to the dorsum of the hand and the inner surface of the forearm, the outer surface of the lower leg, foot.
+The treatment plan includes direct irradiation of the projection zone of the gland and additional exposure zones, including: receptor zones located in the zygomatic and buccal areas of the face, exposure to the dorsum of the hand and the inner surface of the forearm, the outer surface of the lower leg, and foot.

 Rice.
 82. Projection of the parotid gland.